 The goal of this experiment is to see how much pollen is typically consumed for pollination, and how reproducible the pollination process is in terms of the pollen amount dispensed.
 The cool thing about these measurements is that you can have a look at the very last step of the pollen supply chain: Pollen on the stigma.
 That’s when it matters.

 - Do your pollinations under the optimum conditions previously identified (Experiment 1) and collect the pollinated stigmas right afterwards (before pollen germination).

-- Quantify the number of pollen grains on each stigma using the Ampha Z32 Pollen Analyzer (Counting Mode).
+- Quantify the number of pollen grains on each stigma using the Ampha P20 Pollen Analyzer

 - Compare the pollen load on individual stigmas.
 Determine the variation.